hackclub/jams-bounty/Visual web art with p5.js.md

 - **Customization opportunity:** Experiment with different algorithms, parameters, and visuals to create a wide variety of motion-based artworks.
 Each participant can explore their own artistic vision and adjust the level of complexity according to their skills and interests.
 - **Platform Limitations:** none
 - **Time estimation:** 1 Hour
 ### Breakdown
 1. **Set up:** Install the p5.js library by including it in the HTML file with a script tag or using a CDN.
-Set up a new p5.js project with an HTML canvas element where the smoke particles will be rendered..(5 minutes)
+Set up a new p5.js project with an HTML canvas element where the smoke particles will be rendered.
+(5 minutes)
 2. **Part 1:** Students will learn about the setup and draw functions, canvas creation, and basic shapes.
-They will also be introduced to variables for storing particle data..(10 minutes )
+They will also be introduced to variables for storing particle data.
+(10 minutes)
 3. **Part 2:** Designing smoke particles using code.
-Students will experiment with using ellipses or circles to represent smoke particles.
-They will use random functions to create a cloud-like effect for the smoke and adjust opacity to make it look realistic..(20 minutes)
+Students will experiment with different shapes, visuals, and techniques to create a wide range of unique particle effects.
+They can explore using various tools such as rectangles, polygons, bezier curves, or even custom shapes to represent smoke particles.
+By adjusting parameters like size, color, opacity, and blending modes, they can create diverse particle styles and behaviors.
+Encourage students to think creatively and explore different combinations of tools and techniques to make their particles stand out.
+(20 minutes)
-4. **Part 3:**Introduce motion and animation to the smoke particles.
-Students will learn how to animate the smoke particles by updating their positions and velocities in the draw() loop.
-They can add a wind effect by changing the particle's horizontal velocity and apply gravity to make the smoke rise..(20 minutes)
+4. **Part 3:** Introduceing motion and animation to the particles.
+Students will learn how to animate the particles by updating their positions and velocities in the draw loop.
+They can apply transformations, apply forces, or add additional visual effects to bring their particles to life.
+By experimenting with different algorithms, forces, and animation techniques, students can create an array of captivating and unique particle animations.
+(20 minutes)
-5. **Success!!!**Now the students have created their own animated smoke particles.
-During the final show, each student can demonstrate their smoke simulation, adjusting wind and gravity to showcase different smoke behaviors.  (recap and final show - 5 minutes)
+5. **Success!!!** Now the students have created their own custom particle effects using p5.js.
+During the final show, each student can showcase their particle animations, highlighting the different tools, techniques, and creative choices they used to create a diverse range of visual experiences.
+This showcase will demonstrate the variety and individuality of each participant's particle creations.
+(Recap and final show - 5 minutes)

 ### Proposal
 - How will you ensure that every outcome of the workshop varies (i.e., how will you give participants a sense of ownership over their projects)?